First Year Fellows

 The Stanford Pediatric Nephrology Fellowship is one of the oldest in the US.
-We currently train 2 fellows/ year for a total of 6 in the program at a time.
-Our goal is to train people to not just be competent clinical nephrologists and outstanding researchers but to be people who will be leaders in the field.
+We currently train 3 fellows/ year for a total of 9 in the program at a time.
+Our goal is to train people to not just be competent clinical nephrologists and outstanding researchers, but to be people who will be leaders in the field.
 We want to change the world.

 Your experience as a fellow is an intense first clinical year followed by 2 years where you can; 1) immerse yourself in some aspect of Pediatric Nephrology Research and 2) refine and mature your ability to lead a multidisciplinary team in the care of our patients.

 The clinical experience includes exposure to and immersion in all aspects of inpatient and outpatient nephrology.
-We usually have one or two patients on CVVHD at any time.
-The inpatient service typically has 5-15 patients comprising our primary patients and consults.
-The inpatient team does on average 4 renal biopsies a week.
-We manage on average 20 dialysis patients-mixed equally between peritoneal dialysis and hemodialysis.
-As of April 2007 we just opened a brand new outpatient Dialysis and Pheresis Unit, with 6 stations and state of the art equipment.
-The dialysis program is growing!
+We usually have 3-5patients on CVVHD/Aquadex at any time.
+The inpatient service typically has 15-20 patients comprising our primary patients and consults.
+The team does on average 2 renal biopsies a week.
+We manage on average 25 dialysis patients, mixed equally between peritoneal dialysis and hemodialysis.
+We have a state of the art outpatient Dialysis Unit, with 6 stations that is physically located inside the hospital building.
 We provide the plasmapheresis service for the hospital.
-We do 20 kidney transplants a year; many of whom have come from other referring programs to benefit from our expertise in managing infants with ESRD.
+We also do 30 kidney transplants a year; with many of these patients coming from other referring programs so that they may benefit from our expertise in managing infants with ESRD.

 - Two afternoons a week we have 2-3 hours of meetings.